 - Agent 020/"Mars" bears a very uncanny resemblance to Jet Link from Cyborg 009, except middle-aged and with a beard.
 He's even voiced by Keiichi Noda, who had voiced Jet in the 1979 anime.
 Taken further in the manga, where 020 is known as "Jet" instead of "Mars".

 - As 009-1 and Cyborg 009 aren't intended to take place in the same universe, the manga's cameos of the "Nine Group" can be seen as this (as well as a Shout-Out).

 - Eye Scream: One unlucky soldier in the first episode takes stiletto heels to the eyes.

 - Femme Fatale: Mylene, as one of the very rare protagonist examples.
 She uses her female charms as a weapon, aside of her Action Girl skills.

-- Grey and Gray Morality: Although in all honesty it skirts the fine line between being Black and Black morality and would most likely be so if it weren't for the fact that the series explicitly states that even though all the characters the viewer sees are amoral, there ARE good people working in both their governments.
+- Grey-and-Gray Morality: Although in all honesty it skirts the fine line between being Evil Versus Evil and would most likely be so if it weren't for the fact that the series explicitly states that even though all the characters the viewer sees are amoral, there ARE good people working in both their governments.
 Mylene herself doesn't seem to have much morality as she'll unquestionably take pretty much all assignments without batting an eye including murdering children.